MooersLab/latex-emacs/README.md

 ## Make writing tasks fun by disguising them as coding projects!

-This repo contains a `init.el` file (configuration file) for using LaTeX in GNU Emacs version 29.
+This repo contains an `init.el` file (configuration file) for using LaTeX in GNU Emacs version 29.
 You can adapt it to other configurations of Emacs (e.g., Spacemacs, Doom, etc).
 The SciMax configuration probably has similar support built-in.
 See latex-emacs28 and latex-emacs30 for configurations that work with Emacs version 28 and Emacs version 30, respectively.